 Today I begin a new series on the lessons from the story of Naaman; the most well known healing in the Old Testament.

-I would say this is probably the most obvious and crucial of the lessons from the story of Naaman because it suggests that pride may very well hinder our receiving of healing.
+This is the most obvious of the lessons from the story of Naaman because it suggests that pride hinders our receiving of healing.

 That which we often value, is actually pretty worthless.
 Naaman’s wealth and all his ‘achievements’ cannot help him now.

 Naaman believed he was worthy of healing because he was a man of position and wealth.
 He had an exalted attitude, full of his own self importance.

 (Image: Journey to Wellness.
 Rebekah Ballagh)